Understanding the Predicate Offences to prevent money laundering

 Global Regulatory Approach to Predicate Offences

 Predicate Offences vary between countries and are usually codified in a country’s criminal code, considering the country’s economy and market.
 Hence, it’s a bit difficult to carve out a general list of predicate crimes in Money Laundering.
-Here’s a gist of the global regulatory framework for predicate offences:
+Here’s a gist of the global regulatory framework for Predicate Offences:

 UAE National Risk Assessment (NRA) 2018 and Predicate Offences

-The UAE National Risk Assessment (NRA) conducted in 2018 considered the Money Laundering threat of FATF 21 predicate offences and identified the following predicate crimes as posing the most likely threats of Money Laundering:
+The UAE National Risk Assessment (NRA) conducted in 2018 considered the Money Laundering threat of FATF 21 Predicate Offences and identified the following predicate crimes as posing the most likely threats of Money Laundering:

 1. Fraud